scottellis/unbound-scripts/README.md

     ...

+The **NXDOMAIN** responses are for the most part from the blocklist, though a few could be real.

+For convenience you could force unbound logs to one location by adding a few lines to [syslog.conf(5)][syslog-conf]

+    !!unbound
+    *.*							/var/log/unbound
+    !*

+Then create the file and restart syslogd

+    # touch /var/log/unbound
+    # rcctl restart syslogd

 Enable *extended-statistics* in [unbound.conf(5)][unbound-conf] for more summary data.

     server:
         ...
         extended-statistics: yes
         ...

 Then [unbound-control(8)][unbound-control] with a *stats* or *stats_noreset* argument to view stats on blocked queries.